Thursday, May 26, 2016

 It'll eat you up inside, baby

 That my friends is the heart of the mater.
-Even when the will gets weak, forgiveness, modeled for us in Jesus, and like in this case Esau, brings us closer to God and closer to eternal life.
+Even when the will gets weak, forgiveness, shown to us by the singer, modeled for us in Esau, and shared with us in Jesus; forgiveness brings us closer to God and closer to eternal life.

 ReplyDelete